citusdata/citus_docs/sharding/data_modeling.rst

 Distributing by Tenant ID
 =========================

 The multi-tenant architecture uses a form of hierarchical database modeling to distribute queries across nodes in the distributed cluster.
 The top of the data hierarchy is known as the *tenant id*, and needs to be stored in a column on each table.
 Citus inspects queres to see which tenant id they involve and routes the query to a single physical node for processing, specifically the node which holds the data shard associated with the tenant id.
-Running a query with all relevant data placed on the same node is called *co-location*.
+Running a query with all relevant data placed on the same node is called :ref:`colocation`.

 The first step is identifying what constitutes a tenant in your app.
 Common instances include company, account, organization, or customer.
 The column name will be something like :code:`company_id` or :code:`customer_id`.
 Examine each of your queries and ask yourself: would it work if it had additional WHERE clauses to restrict all tables involved to rows with the same tenant id?
 Queries in the multi-tenant model are usually scoped to a tenant, for instance queries on sales or inventory would be scoped within a certain store.